mgechev/angularjs-style-guide/README.md

 # E2E Testing

 E2E tests are the next common sense step after unit tests, that will allow you to trace bugs and errors in the behaviour of your system.
+They are great for providing a sanity check that most common scenarios of using your application works.
+This way you can automate the process and run it each time before you deploy your application.

 Ideally, Angular End-to-End tests are written in Jasmine.
 These tests are run using the Protractor E2E test runner which uses native events and has special features for Angular applications.

 File structure: